Michael J. D. Powell: Education and early life

 Born in London, Powell was educated at Frensham Heights School and Eastbourne College.
 He earned his Bachelor of Arts degree followed by a Doctor of Science (DSc) degree in 1979 at the University of Cambridge.

 Career and research

 Powell was known for his extensive work in numerical analysis, especially nonlinear optimisation and approximation.
-He was a founding member of the Institute of Mathematics and its Applications and a founding Managing Editor of the Journal for Numerical Analysis.
-His mathematical contributions include quasi-Newton methods, particularly the Davidon-Fletcher-Powell formula and the Powell's Symmetric Broyden formula, augmented Lagrangian function (also called Powell-Rockafellar penalty function), sequential quadratic programming method (also called as Wilson-Han-Powell method), trust region algorithms (Powell's dog leg method), conjugate direction method (also called Powell's method), and radial basis function.
+He was a founding member of the Institute of Mathematics and its Applications and a founding editor-in-chief of IMA Journal of Numerical Analysis.
+His mathematical contributions include quasi-Newton methods, particularly the Davidon–Fletcher–Powell formula and the Powell's Symmetric Broyden formula, augmented Lagrangian function (also called Powell–Rockafellar penalty function), sequential quadratic programming method (also called as Wilson–Han–Powell method), trust region algorithms (Powell's dog leg method), conjugate direction method (also called Powell's method), and radial basis function.
 He had been working on derivative-free optimization algorithms in recent years, the resultant algorithms including COBYLA, UOBYQA, NEWUOA, BOBYQA, and LINCOA.
 He was the author of numerous scientific papers and of several books, most notably Approximation Theory and Methods.